BrianJMRogers/Bubble-Chart-Maker/attackREADME.md

 ## Attack Method ##

 This attack proceeds under the assumption that the target file is called flag.txt and is located on the Desktop.
+The file responsible for doing this is Coordinate.java.

 The key to this challenge is getting someone on the inside to run my code.
 I decided the best approach would be to solve a different challenge and to package the penetration attack along with the other challenge.
 Once the final package was complete, wrapping it all up in a jar file meant that the source code would not be immediately visible.
 Thus the attack is hidden inside the bubbles challenge.